The Debian Description Translation Project — DDTP

 Descriptions marked with busy are already reserved by a user and cannot be selected for at most 15 minutes.
 If there is no commit during this time it's again marked as freely available.

 A description needs to be completely translated before the frontend accepts it.
 So please ensure that you are able to translate the entire text before you start.
-Select Submit to add your translation and Abandon if you decide not to translate it.
+Select Submit to add your translation, Abandon if you decide not to translate it, or Unfetch if the description should not be translated (for instance because it needs to be fixed first).
 It's also possible that you are lucky and that there is already a translation for a previous version of the English template together with a diff of the changes in the English translation which you have to integrate into your translation.
 You could copy and paste this old translation from the bottom part of the page and update it appropriately.

 It's also possible to select preferred packages by name.
 This is useful to translate a set of similar packages, such as manpages-de, manpages-es, in order and to be able to copy and paste previous translations.

-Even already translated packages can be fetched this way again, to improve them (please note that the current DDTP functionality for this is buggy, so please avoid it if possible for now).
+Even already translated packages can be fetched this way again, to improve them.

 Pending review